helxplatform/helx-github-actions/README.md

 # HeLx GitHub Actions

-Welcome to the HELX GitHub Actions repository!
-This repository hosts a collection of GitHub Actions designed specifically for use with the Human Environmental and Life eXploratory (HeLx) platform.
+Welcome to the HeLx GitHub Actions repository!
+This repository hosts a collection of GitHub Actions designed specifically for use with the HeLx platform.

 ## How it Works

 GitHub Actions are automated workflows that you can set up in your GitHub repository to streamline your development process.
-The actions provided in this repository are pre-configured to perform various tasks related to HELX development, such as building, testing, and deploying applications.
+The actions provided in this repository are pre-configured to perform various tasks related to HeLx development, such as building, testing, and deploying applications.

 To use these actions in your repository, follow these steps:

 1. **Choose an Action**: Contact the DevOps team for actions to be integrated into a repository.